I didn’t think I was afraid until I hit the water.

 It wasn’t until I hit the water, bobbed back to the surface like an apple in a barrel, that the cold reality of panic seeped into my pours.

 Diving at night is a little different than diving during the day.
 The most obvious difference: you can’t see anything without a flashlight.
 The divers who jumped in ahead of us had descended into darkness.
-Still, I searched for their lights below the dark depths as I searched for lurking sharks.
+I searched for their lights below the dark depths as I searched for lurking sharks, seeing neither.

-Kat and Noriaki stood above me on the boat, fiddling with their equipment before jumping in after me, thus leaving me in the water alone with my panic.
+Kat and Noriaki stood above me on the boat, fiddling with their equipment, thus leaving me in the water alone with my panic.

 How would this go in the movies?
-Something would brush my leg and before I was able to move or scream or think, sharp teach would break my skin and jerk me down.
+Something would brush my leg and before I was able to move or scream or think, sharp teeth would break my skin and jerk me down.
 My ears would explode from the sudden change in pressure, and I’d scream senselessly into the salt water, my regulator floating away from me, out of my reach as the shark dragged me deeper and deeper.
 Would I drown?
-Would the sudden change in pressure cause my lungs to explore like that balloon PADI shows in the certification videos?
+Would the sudden change in pressure cause my lungs to explore like that balloon?
 Would my heart explode?
 Or would the loss of blood do me in?
 Had I not had this same, waking nightmare the first time I swam in the deep end of my local pool at the age of six?
 Had that been a premonition of my death?
 Should I have taken my mother’s fear of sharks (and Jaws) more seriously?

 I was pulled from my fantasy of sudden death by a splash to my right.
 Kat bobbed up next to me and adjusted her goggles.